Jacob130000x/Interview/README.md

 ## Scripts

+Please see the whole document attached ([Assumptions Scripts and Stories.xlsx](https://github.com/Jacob130000x/Interview/files/7150230/Assumptions.Scripts.and.Stories.xlsx)
+)
-Please see the whole document attached ([Assumptions Scripts and Stories.xlsx](https://github.com/Jacob130000x/Interview/files/7145403/Assumptions.Scripts.and.Stories.xlsx)) showing the Story, Scenarios, Assumptions, Test Scripts, Smoke and Regression Pack.
-The scripts are fully written with Prerequisites, Descriptions, Steps and Expected Results..
+showing the Story, Scenarios, Assumptions, Test Scripts, Smoke and Regression Pack.
+The scripts are fully written with Prerequisites, Descriptions, Steps and Expected Results.
 The scripts should be stored in a central location.
 This could be stored in ALM or even in sharepoint as long as they are being maintained.
+I have added priority to the test scripts from 1 to 3 (1 being a must test) in order to know when looking back at the scripts which ones must be run and which tests can be run if there is a sufficient time left.

 **Here is the list of the Scripts:**
 note: SR stands for scenarios and TS for Test Script e.g. SR001.TS001 relates to Scenario 1 and it is the fist script on the list.